-- 4. Fill in the blanks: (You may write only the Roman numeral and the content filling the blank) - i.
-In case of captive consumption, valuation shall be in accordance with Cost Accounting Standard ..... - ii.
-The Cost Statement shall disclose the any abnormal portion of direct expenses of as per CAS - iii.
-CAS 6 deals with ..... - iv.
-CAS 9 bring uniformity and consistency in the principles and methods of determining the - v.
-Repairs and maintenance cost deals as per CAS.....
+- (D) Fill in the blanks: (You may write only the Roman numeral and the content filling the blank) [1x5=5] - (i) In case of captive consumption, valuation shall be in accordance with Cost Accounting Standard - (ii) The Cost Statement shall disclose the any abnormal portion of direct expenses of as per CAS - (iii) CAS 6 deals with . - (iv) CAS 9 bring uniformity and consistency in the principles and methods of determining the - (v) Repairs and maintenance cost deals as per CAS . - (vi) Bring uniformity and consistency in the principles and methods of determining the Joint Costs deals with .

 - (i) 4

 - (ii) 10

 - (iii) Material cost

 - (iv) Packing material cost

 - (v) 12

+- (vi) CAS 19

-5. Explain the Objectives of Cost Accounting Standard Board (CASB).
+2. (a) Explain the Objectives of Cost Accounting Standard Board (CASB).